(call/cc this-class)

 This very simple factorial program should be easy to trace: first we set some variables, then we loop around 20 times (each time doing two operations, a multiplication and a decrement), and then we print the result.

 Now, central to that description was the notion of time.
 I can, for example, ask you, "When you go through the loop the first time, after you've done the multiplication, what will you do next?"
-You, of course, answer me that you're thinking of doing a decrement, then loop around another 19 times, and finally print the output.
-This is the `continuation` of your program at that point.
+You, of course, answer me that you'll doing a decrement, then loop around another 19 times, and finally print the output.
+This is the "continuation" of your program at that point.
 So really, continuations aren't that hard a concept.
 It's really just a way to grab this notion of a future and discuss it.

 How do we use Continuations?

 A concept for discussing programs is sort of nice, in a platonic sense.
 But why is it useful?
-Well, the simplest use of a continuation is to capture a notion of "future" and keep it around.
+Well, the simplest use of a continuation is to save this "future" and keep it around.

 For example, suppose we are playing a flash game: